xXAlmondddDXx/ArduinoSmartDoorLock_Code/README.md

 Subject: Capstone Project

-Title: Arduino Smart Door Lock System
+Title: Smart Door Lock System

-Programme: Level 8 Bachelor Sci in Manufacturing Engineering
+Programme: BSc in Mechanical & Manufacturing Engineering

-Institution: Munster Technological University (Kerry)
+Institution: Munster Technological University

 Original by Limor Fried/Ladyada for Adafruit Industries

 Modified by Chen Yu Wei, For Final Year Capstone Project

-The Smart Door Lock system comprises features such as fingerprint authentication, Bluetooth command, voice control, RFID access, door status detection, alarm system, and LED signal light.
+The Smart Door Lock system comprises features such as fingerprint authentication, wireless control (Bluetooth, voice control, RFID access, door status detection, alarm system, and LED signal light.

-Fingerprint - R307 Fingerprint Sensor

-Bluetooth - HC-05 Bluetooth Module

-Voice Control - Bluetooth

-RFID - RFID MFRC522 Module

-Door Status Detection - HC-SR04 Ultrasonic Sensor (via distance)

-Alarm - Piezobuzzer
+Hardware: R307 Fingerprint Sensor, HC-05 Bluetooth Module, MFRC522 RFID Module, HC-SR04 Ultrasonic Sensor, PiezoBuzzer, LEDs.

 The main code of the project is the 'Smart_Door_Lock_Fingerprint/Smart_Door_Lock_Fingerprint.ino', kindly access it for an overview.
 The other file will be the sub-functions which has been embedded into the main code.